YunanWu2168/475project/README.md

 Firstly, when we train the model in step 3 and 4, the optimal weights and models are reserved in [.json](https://github.com/NancyWu2168/475project/tree/master/model%20and%20weights%20in%20RGB) and .h5 files(too large to upload), which can be used in real-time detection without training them from scratch again.
 By making use of open-CV, we realized real-time recognition of ASL, where the sign languages are photographed by  the camera of the computer and simultaneously recognised by the trained models.
 That function enables inputing a sequence of  characters into the computer by performing ASL.
 Tkinter is used as the platform to do this human computer interaction.
 Look at
  [test_file](https://github.com/NancyWu2168/475project/blob/master/test.ipynb)

+ if you have any questions or suggestions, please contact: yunanwu2020@u.northwestern.edu